 On Saturday, September 11th, former Mayor and Councilman Tommy Hazouri passed away.
 Due to the vacancy in his At-Large City Council seat, a Special Election was called to fill his seat.
 All Duval County voters will have an opportunity to vote on Tuesday, February 22nd.

 To vote in the General Runoff Election, you must be registered in Duval County by the book closing date (January 24th), which is 29 days before each election.
 Click Here to register to vote

 Mail ballots for the Special Unitary Election will begin to be mailed on Friday, January 7th for military/overseas voters and Thursday, January 13th for domestic voters.
-The last day to request a vote-by-mail ballot is 5pm, 10 days before the election.
+The last day to request a vote-by-mail ballot is 5pm On Saturday, February 12th.
 You can return your mail ballot request form through the mail or in person.
 Voted ballots must be received by 7pm on Election Day in order to be counted.
 You can sign up to track your vote-by-mail ballot on the Duval Supervisor of Elections website.
 Contact your local elections office for more information.
 Mail ballots begin being counted on Election Day.

 Requesting and Returning your Vote-by-Mail Ballot: